eclipse-langium/langium-website/hugo/content/guides/scoping/qualified-name.md

 }
 ```

 As can be seen, using qualified name scoping is quite helpful in this case.
 It allows us to reference the `getDocumentation` function through the scope computed & made available by the `Langium` namespace, even though it's not directly accessible within the scope of `main` by itself.
 This behavior can be achieved in Langium by exporting the `getDocumentation` function under the name `Langium::getDocumentation`.
-To do this, we will first set up a new `ScopeComputation` class that extends the `DefaultScopeComputation`, and will be responsible for our custom scope computation.
+To do this, we will first set up a new `ScopeComputation` class that extends the `DefaultScopeComputation`.
+This class will be responsible for our custom scope computation.
 Then, we'll want to bind our custom scope computation class in our module:

 ```ts
 // Scope computation for our C++-like language